What to Play and When to Play It

 Most receptions start with a ‘GRAND ENTRANCE’ of the Bride and Groom usually accompanied by an up-beat piece of music.
 Sometimes, the whole wedding party is included.
 But the next ‘scene’ of the wedding is usually the one that’s most important to brides and grooms.

-Your First Dance
+Your First Dance at Your Wedding Reception

 Of course you may have a special favorite, your own choice of music for your very first dance together as husband and wife.
 One of the most popular choices is “Unforgettable”.
 Listen to two wonderful ballads for the first dance written for wedding scenes on daytime TV:

-Father / Daughter Dance
+Father Daughter Dance Songs to Play at Weddings

 Every family has its own history and that can be reflected in the songs you choose for your dances.
 One of the best loved traditions is the Father/daughter dance.
-“Because You Loved Me” and “Sunrise, Sunset” are great choices here.
+“Because You Loved Me” and “Sunrise, Sunset” (shown above) are great choices here.
 We also would like to suggest some fresh new songs, written especially for weddings.
 As you listen, think of the different feelings you or your Father may want to express.